anttisalonen/progbook/rst/quad1b.rst

 Larger files
 ============

+.. only:: html

   Now that we're able to read in one quadratic equation definition from a file, let's try this for 10,000 equations.
 See this file: :download:`download text file <../material/quad/test.txt>`

+.. only:: not html

+  Now that we're able to read in one quadratic equation definition from a file, let's try this for 10,000 equations.
+You can download a related file on the book web site.

 That file contains 10,000 lines, each containing three floating point numbers, each representing a, b and c respectively.
 Let's see if we can find the equation with the largest root.